 Happy birthday to us!
-We’re 40 years old on Oct.
-5 and so Railroad Square, now that we’re nearing middle age, are throwing ourselves a big bash to celebrate!
-There’ll be all kinds of fun, memorabilia, FREE POPCORN, surprises and, not surprisingly, MOVIES!
-In fact, we’ll celebrate the day with the first two movies we ever screened at the theater in October of 1978… and a premiere first look at a brand new movie shot this year by Director Michael McDade about Railroad Square!
+Railroad Square turns 40 years old on October 5 and we are throwing ourselves a big bash to celebrate!
+There’ll be all kinds of fun, art, free popcorn, and of course, MOVIES!
+We’ll celebrate the day with the first two films screened at the theater in October 1978, as well as a rough-cut premiere of director Michael McDade’s brand new documentary about Railroad Square Cinema.
 Join the celebration—and the start of our NEXT 40 years!

 4:00 SEVEN BEAUTIES—New DCP restoration!

 Italian director Lina Wertmüller, whose SWEPT AWAY was one of the biggest arthouse hits of the mid ‘70s, reached even greater critical success with her wildly original SEVEN BEAUTIES, with an unprecedented four Oscar nominations including Best Actor—and making Wertmüller the first woman EVER to be nominated for a Best Director Oscar!
 A kind of Pilgrim’s Non-progress following 1940s-era small-time, big-eyed schemer Pasqualino from the streets of Naples to a German concentration camp presided over by a female comandante, SEVEN BEAUTIES is “at once ruthless, sadistic and cynical—it’s also very funny, using its black comedy trappings to unearth laughs where none should exist” (Creative Loafing); “one of the great films in the canon of cinema and deserves all the accolades it received upon release, and now” (Bill Ginron, DVD/Talk).
 In Italian and German with English subtitles.
 R. 115 Min.